2014–15 Stoke City F.C. season: Pre-season

 In March 2014 Stoke announced that from the 2014–15 season their kit will be supplied by American sportswear manufacturer Warrior Sports.
 In May 2014 long serving winger Matthew Etherington was released from the club following the end of his contract as well as under-21 players, Lucas Dawson, Kevin Gomez-Nieto, Ben Heneghan, Jordan Keane, Jordan Richardson and Karim Rossi.
 On 22 May 2014 Sunderland full-back Phil Bardsley agreed to join Stoke on a three-year contract.
 Fulham midfielder Steve Sidwell joined Stoke on a free transfer on 9 June 2014 on a two-year deal having previously worked under Mark Hughes.
-On 11 June 2014 Stoke made two signings, Senegalese striker Mame Biram Diouf arrived on a free transfer from Hannover 96 whilst 21-year-old Slovakian defender Dionatan Teixeira joined from Dukla Banská Bystrica for an undisclosed fee.
+On 11 June 2014 Stoke made two signings, Senegalese striker Mame Biram Diouf arrived on a free transfer from Hannover 96 whilst 21-year-old Slovak defender Dionatan Teixeira joined from Dukla Banská Bystrica for an undisclosed fee.
 Stoke returned to training on 9 July where they went to nearby St George's Park for fitness tests.
 On 18 July 2014 the squad flew out to Germany for a pre-season training camp and friendlies against Borussia Mönchengladbach, TSV 1860 München and Schalke 04.